-Figure 1.

-The Researcher Development Framework (RDF) is a new approach to developing Researcher Careers within the Higher Education Sector and acts in support of The Concordat to Support the Career Development of Research Staff1, the QAA Code of Practice for research degree programmes2 and the 'Roberts'3 recommendations for postgraduate researchers and research staff.

-The purpose of the Framework is to develop world class researchers and build the UK research base.
-Researchers, and those who support their development, can use the RDF to evaluate and plan personal, professional and career development.
+The Researcher Figure 1.
+Development Framework (RDF) is a new approach to developing Researcher Careers within the Higher Education Sector and acts in support of The Concordat Knowledge and Engagement, to Support the Career influence and impact intellectual abilities Development of Research The knowledge and skills to The knowledge, intellectual Staff1, the QAA Code of work with others and ensure abilities and techniques Practice for research degree the wider impact of research. to do research. programmes2 and the Domain A Domain D 'Roberts'3 recommendations for postgraduate researchers and research staff.
+Domain C Domain B The purpose of the Framework is Personal Research governance to develop world class researchers and organisation effectiveness and build the UK research base.
+Researchers, and those who Standards, requirements and professionalism to do research.
+Boo Careas A Research and Advisory Centre (CRAC) Limited.
+WWW.vitee ac.WNDfcodilion The knowledge of the The personal qualities and support their development, can use the RDF to evaluate and plan personal, professional and career development.
 The framework (Figure 1) is structured into 4 domains which suggest the type of knowledge, behaviours and attitudes that will assist researchers in undertaking their research.